carlinidk/elite-golf-scooters/README.md

     role: "Senior League Director",
     text: "Our club bought a fleet of these.
 They are gentle on the grass and the members absolutely love them.
 Simple controls, smooth ride.",
     rating: 5
   }
 ];

+const FAQS = [
+  {
+    question: "How long does the battery last on a single charge?",
+    answer: "Our batteries are specifically designed for golf.
+Depending on the model, you can expect between 18 to 60 holes of play.
+The Albatross Pro, for example, typically lasts 3 full rounds of 18 holes before needing a recharge."
+  },
+  {
+    question: "Are these scooters safe for the turf?",
+    answer: "Absolutely.
+Our scooters feature high-flotation, low-pressure tires specifically engineered to distribute weight evenly.
+They actually exert less pressure per square inch on the grass than a traditional 4-wheel golf cart."
+  },
+  {
+    question: "Do I need any special tools to assemble it?",
+    answer: "No. Most models arrive 95% assembled.
+You typically only need to attach the seat and handlebars with the included tool kit.
+It usually takes less than 15 minutes to get course-ready."
+  },
+  {
+    question: "Can these handle hilly or uneven terrain?",
+    answer: "Yes.
+Models like the Albatross Pro and Birdie Sport feature high-torque motors and advanced suspension systems designed specifically to climb steep fairway hills and stabilize on uneven roughs."
+  },
+  {
+    question: "What kind of maintenance is required?",
+    answer: "Very little.
+Because they are electric, there is no oil to change.
+We recommend checking tire pressure monthly and keeping the battery charged.
+We also provide a comprehensive 2-year warranty on major components."
+  },
+  {
+    question: "Is there a weight limit for the riders?",
+    answer: "Our standard models are tested for riders up to 300 lbs (136 kg).
+The Eagle Cruiser is specifically reinforced for maximum stability and support."
+  }
+];